hazelcast/hazelcast-reference-manual/src/Simulator-SettingUpForEC2.md

   provisioner --terminate
   ```

 Congratulations, you successfully ran Simulator on Amazon EC2!
+Please refer to the [Customizing your Simulator Setup section](#customizing-your-simulator-setup) to learn how to configure your test setup.

 ![image](images/NoteSmall.jpg) ***NOTE***: *Creating the credential files in your home directory instead of directly setting the access key ID and secret access key in the `simulator.properties` file is for security reasons.
 It is too easy to share your credentials with the outside world.
 Now you can safely add the `simulator.properties` file in your source repository or share it with other people.*